Sole Trader Tax Return Example: File with Ease

 As a sole trader, it is recommended to keep your financial records for five years.
 The records should be in English or easily converted to English, stored securely, and made available for inspection if requested by the ATO.

-What are some tips for maximizing my tax return as a sole trader?
+How to get the most out of my tax return as a sole trader?